gjcooper/UoN-MRCourse-2016/slideshow.md

 * EEG can be acquired to increase time resolution

-* Plus eyetracking, physiological measures, transcranial magnetic stimulation and more ]
+* Plus eye tracking, physiological measures, transcranial magnetic stimulation and more ]
 ???
 * Structural image enables you to overlay results on high resolution image to more easily locate regions activated by the task.
 It also makes normalisation between subjects much more accurate.

 * DIFFUSION TENSOR IMAGING - Tractography seed regions can be created in a subject specific way using the results of fMRI data analysis.

-* Electroencephalogram can be either acquired separately (harder to correlate data) or silmultaneously (noise from MR in EEG and vice versa)
+* Electroencephalogram can be either acquired separately (harder to correlate data) or simultaneously (noise from MR in EEG and vice versa)
 ---
 .left-column[
 ## BOLD fMRI